Bid/Job Announcement Sanitation Clerk DSS

 SELECTION REQUIREMENTS

 This position requires applicants to successfully pass a skills assessment test and complete an interview.
-Test results will be sent out by the Department of Human Resources after test results have been compiled and analyzed.
-Applicants who receive a passing score on the test will be selected to interview.
-The interviewed candidate(s) receiving a passing score on the test and possessing the qualifications best suited to fulfill the responsibilities of the position, based on the oral interview and written exercise, will be selected for hire.
+Test results will be sent out by the Department of Human Resources after the test results have been analyzed and compiled.
+The candidates that receive a passing score on the skills assessment test will be invited to interview for the position.
+Candidate(s) receiving a passing score on the test and possessing the qualifications best suited to fulfill the responsibilities of the position, based on the oral and written parts of the interview, will be selected according to the cba.

 ALL REFERENCES TO POLITICAL SPONSORSHIP OR RECOMMENDATION MUST BE OMITTED FROM ALL APPLICATION MATERIALS SUBMITTED FOR CITY EMPLOYMENT.